Our Gratitude for Veterinarians

 people at their most raw

-Pet owners arrive scared, exhausted, grieving, or stretched thin financially.
+Pet owners arrive worried, exhausted, preemptively grieving, or stretched thin financially.
 They are often at their most emotional — and their most demanding.
-A vet's job isn't just to treat the animal; it's to hold space for the human in the room too, appointment after appointment, every single day.
+A vet's job isn't just to treat the animal.

 for the animals